git and Github for ICU Developers

 Requesting an Exhaustive Test run on a Pull-Request (PR)

-The ICU4C and ICU4J Exhaustive Tests run on the main branch after a pull-request has been submitted.
+The ICU4C and ICU4J Exhaustive Tests run on the main branch periodically once every Saturday (at 4:00 AM UTC) and post merging on the maintenance branches.
 They do not run on pull-requests by default as they take 1-2 hours to run.

-However, you can manually request the CI builds to run the exhaustive tests on a PR by commenting with the following text:
+However, you can manually request the CI builds to run the exhaustive tests.
+See Continuous Integration / Exhaustive Tests.